 \section{Methodology}

-This section outlines the methodology adopted to apply the nested sampling algorithm on ARIMA models.
+This section outlines the methodology adopted to apply the nested sampling algorithm for ARIMA models.
 We discuss details of the likelihood and prior functions in subsection \ref{subsec:likelihood_priors}, the nested sampler in subsection \ref{sampler_config}, and finally the model selection and validation procedures in subsections \ref{ARIMA_model_selection} and \ref{model_validation}, respectively.

-The following quantities are treated as the set of parameters characterizing any given ARIMA model : the respective AR and MA weights $\phi_{a}$ and $\theta_{m}$, the missing initial state ($D_0$ and $\epsilon_0$), the standard deviation $\sigma$ associated to the present error $\epsilon_t$ and the unconditional mean of the time series $\mu$, which can be shown to be related to the intercept term $c$ through:
+The following quantities are treated as the set of parameters characterizing any given ARIMA model: the respective AR and MA weights $\phi_{a}$ and $\theta_{m}$, the missing initial data $D_0$, the standard deviation $\sigma$ associated with the present error $\epsilon_t$ and the unconditional mean of the time series $\mu$, which can be shown to be related to the intercept term $c$ through: